Build a Custom MCP Client

 Endpoints

-Start from these public Demandbase MCP endpoints:
+Use the following public Demandbase MCP endpoints:

 MCP server: